fountainment/cherrysoda-engine/README.md

 ## Introduction

-This is an engine I made for anticipating gamejam.
+This engine is a C++ port of Monocle engine, with some changes and additional functionalities.

 In 2018, I tried using Monocle engine (the engine of the game Celeste) which is written in C#.
-Its design is quite simple and handy, then I wonder if I can use it to make game for different platforms.
+Its design is quite simple and handy for 2d sprite game, so I wish like to combine it with my previous C++ cross-platform experience.

-The result is this engine, it ported most parts of Monocle engine, and added some useful features.
-I have to admit that the port quality is not very good, anyway, after a few gamejams, it's basically usable now.
+This engine ported most parts of Monocle engine to C++, and added some useful features like simple audio play, command console UI are rewritten in ImGui and has a parameter tweaking slider, some minor changes are done for 3d capability, but this engine is still mainly for making 2d game.

 ## Demos